 Either way, major life transitions create a feeling of being unmoored.
 You're at a crossroads, unsure which direction to take and the only thing you know for certain is that something has to change.
 The status quo is just treading water.
 But where to even begin?

 The decisions in front of you are piling up.
 (Or maybe it's just the same set of decisions, stubbornly staring at you, waiting for you to do something.)
-As soon as you get accustomed to a new rhythm, something else pops up.
-It's a sick game of Whac-A-Mole and you're playing with one eye closed.
+As soon as you get accustomed to a new rhythm, something else pops up like you're playing a sick game of Whac-A-Mole.

-If you've been able to make a major transition, it's possible it isn’t what you expected.
-That exciting career move suddenly comes with stress you didn’t see coming.
-Moving in with a partner reveals conflicts you never noticed before.
-Becoming a parent reshapes your identity in ways you weren’t prepared for.
-Even the “good” changes can come with unexpected grief, doubt, or guilt.
+Even if you've been able to pull off a major transition, the new reality might not match your expectations.
+That exciting career pivot comes with stress you didn’t see coming.
+Moving in with a partner reveals deeper conflicts you hadn't prepared for.
+Becoming a parent reshapes your identity and how you see yourself.
+The “good” changes can come with unexpected grief, doubt, or guilt.

 Therapy is about giving you the space to process what’s actually happening and figuring out a way forward.